COMP1010UNSW/Markten/README.md

 # MarkTen

-A framework for automating the process of manual marking in bulk
+A framework for automating the process of manual marking in bulk.